 About the Speakers

 Nidhi Saroj is an academician.
-She is currently pursuing her PhD from the Gujarat National Law University on the intersection of Criminal Justice and Juvenile Justice Laws.
+She is currently working as an Assistant Professor at CMRU, Bangalore.
+She is pursuing her PhD from the Gujarat National Law University on the intersection of Criminal Justice and Juvenile Justice Laws.

 She holds an LL.M. degree in IP Law from the NALSAR University of Law, Hyderabad batch of 2017.
 She holds medals for the most amicable personality and for academic excellence in Constitutional Law.